Killian-Townsend/pytalk/README.md

 Before starting the process, Pytalk modifies the Python code, instantiating an event loop and allowing you to send and recieve messages with `pytalk_emit`, `pytalk_on` or registering Python method with `pytalk_method`.

 Originaly created by [tsim0](https://github.com/tsim0), but repo has been remove<br>
-Originaly written for Python2.x, but is being rewritten to work on Python3.9
+Originaly written for Python2.x, but is rewritten to work on Python3.9

 ### Install
 Install through npm